Tan-group/rsRNASP1/Readme.md

 # rsRNASP1
-rsRNASP1: a distance and torsion-angle dependent scoring function with residue separation for RNA 3D structure evaluation.
+rsRNASP1: a distance and torsion-angle dependent statistical potential with residue separation for RNA 3D structure evaluation.

 # Install